kminder/submit-job/README.md

 python submit-job.py some-job.json

 The JSON job file looks something like this.
+Note: Various usernames and URLs replaced with ... in the sample.

 ~~~
 {